William Rogue

 Stewart William Allan (born 13 November 1973), more familiar by his stage name, William Rogue, is a Scottish musician and actor.
-He is the principal songwriter, lead guitarist, and lead vocalist of rock band The Blimp.
+He was the frontman, principal songwriter, and lead guitarist of rock band The Blimp from 1998 until their breakup in 2007.

 Biography

 Early life

 Allan was born in Glasgow, Scotland, the second of three children.
-At the age of four his family moved to Johannesburg, South Africa where his father worked as an engineering draughtsman.
+At the age of four his family moved to Johannesburg, South Africa where his father was employed as an engineering draughtsman.
 In 1981 his father was involved in a serious car accident that led to the family returning to the United Kingdom in 1982, first to England for a short time and then to Scotland.

 Allan attended Shawlands Academy secondary school in Glasgow until 1990 when he left to join the Royal Navy.
 He served aboard HMS Argyll as a marine engineer for two years.

 Music

 On leaving the Royal Navy in 1992 Allan enrolled on a music technology course at Stow College in Glasgow.
 It was here that he met long-time friend and collaborator, Mark Brown.
 Allan and Brown formed a band called The Bodies, which included Allan's older brother, JD Allan, and James Clifford.
 Brown and Clifford would later go on to join the Cosmic Rough Riders.
 During the early 1990s The Bodies performed alongside other notable Scottish acts of the period including Urusei Yatsura, The Yummy Fur and Glass Onion (who would later change their name to Travis).
 The Bodies also made regular appearances at the Kazoo Club hosted by Alex Kapranos.

 In 1994 Allan departed The Bodies to form the Caffeine Cake Orchestra with Ray Alexander, Malcolm Scott Mearns and Del Frame (later replaced by Alasdair Fisher).
 The Bodies continued briefly, bringing in Stephen Fleming to replace Allan on lead guitar.
 Fleming would eventually go on to form the Cosmic Rough Riders with Daniel Wylie.
 In early 1995 Allan was joined in the Caffeine Cake Orchestra by his brother, JD Allan.
 Until the summer of 1997 the Caffeine Cake Orchestra gigged extensively in and around Scotland, including performances alongside Mogwai, Dawn of the Replicants and Black Iron Skyline (who would later change their name to Bis), and a live television appearance on STV music programme VJ's.